 These are loose guidelines.
 I use them to get a sense of how far off the mark a student may be from what she can reasonably hope to achieve.
 This helps us come up with a solid test prep plan, but these are by no means hard and fast rules.

 Anticipated ACT Score Using GPA

-Based on a student’s GPA, I would expect the following ACT composite score after ACT prep…
+Based on a student’s GPA, I would expect his or her score to fall within the following ACT composite score range after ACT prep.

 Anticipated ACT Score Using Grades